shanect7/video-game-tittle-screen-design/README.md

 text-shadow: offset-x, offset-y, blur-radius, color;
 ```

 The offsets will adjust the position of the shadow horizontally (x) and vertically (y) while the blur-radius, adjusts how blurry the shadow is.
-In our case though, we will not be using the blur-radius value, so we will omit that in our final code.
+In our case though, we will not be using the blur-radius value, so we will not include that in our final code.

 All in all, these should be the properties of our splash text element: